jmwantisi/qrcodereaderapi/README.md

 # qrcodereaderapi

-- Make sure you have installed Node 18+ on you machine
+- Make sure your have installed Node 18+ on you machine(I only tested it Linux distro - may need extra permissions on Windows)
 - Clone the app from the Git repo in your terminal and desired directory
 - Change directory to root in the terminal
 - Run 'npm install' in under the root directory in the terminal